 9. Tribal Back Tattoo

 Tribal tattoos are rich in symbolism.
 Although there are many different styles to choose from, each with its unique meaning and interpretation of images, tribal tattoos celebrate cultural heritage and show hierarchy and personal achievements.
-They can represent strength or bring the wearer good luck, or offer protection.
+They can represent strength, bring the wearer good luck, or offer protection.
 The meaning changes from culture to culture, but there is no denying that the option for a piece like this on your back makes an important statement.
 Maybe you feel closer to your ancestors, or perhaps you want to honor them in some way.
 However, it is essential to remember that using a tribal tattoo for decorative purposes when you have no ties to that culture could be offensive and misappropriated.
 For this reason, it is always important to do your research beforehand.

 10. Japanese Back Tattoo

-Japanese tattoos, or the art of Irezumi, have a distinct style, often distinguished by the bold appearance, vibrant colors, and identifiable and meaningful subject matter.
+Japanese tattoos, or the art of Irezumi, have a distinct style, often distinguished by their bold appearance, vibrant colors, and identifiable and meaningful subject matter.
 The designs are expressive and rich in symbolism.
 There are usually several images that are favored, which have cultural significance.
 These include koi fish, geishas, the lotus flower and cherry blossom, and mythical creatures like a dragon or phoenix.
 As stunning as this technique is, it is also shrouded in controversy as the infamous Yakuza gang was known for inking their bodies, and body art does carry a stigma in Japan.

 11. Chinese Back Tattoo